 If you hold the percentage steady, you’ll watch your net investible income rise over time.
 As your overall income increases, you’ll have a higher dollar amount going into savings that you can use for opportunities.

 3 Target Cash Accounts

 - Cash On-Hand – Build up 1 – 2 months’ worth of expenses in small-bills that you can access immediately, primarily for emergencies.

-- Bank Savings – At least 1 – 2 months’ expenses of “15-minute” money you can access easily.
+- Bank Account – At least 1 – 2 months’ expenses of “15-minute” money you can access easily.

-- SDLIC (Specially Designed Life Insurance Contracts) – Continue to build cash that’s safe, liquid and growing to be used for emergencies and opportunities.
+- SDLIC (Specially Designed Life Insurance Contracts) – Continue to build capital that’s safe, liquid, and growing to be used for emergencies and opportunities.

 How Much to Have in Bank Savings

-With your income and expense levels, you have familiarity with the volume of cash flows you typically see in your accounts.
+With your income and expense levels, you have familiarity with the volume of cashflows you typically see in your bank accounts.
 If you know the volume and timing of expenses may overtake your buffer and drop you into a negative account balance, you’ll start to feel uneasy.